Create a custom search for you and your partner, set up email alerts when new opportunities are posted, and upload your job application materials.

 Here are a few steps to help you get started with your dual career search:

-- Dual Career Job Search: Using HERC’s dual career search, you can search for jobs that meet both you and your partner’s job search criteria.
-You can also select the distance between jobs to ensure they are within a commutable distance.
+- Dual Career Job Search: Using HERC’s dual career search tool, you can find jobs that meet both you and your partner’s job search criteria.
+You can also select the distance between jobs.

 - Custom Job Alerts: Once you create a free account, you can turn your dual career search into a customized job alert so you never miss an opportunity.

-- Institutions with Dual Career Programs: Learn more about institutions with dual career campus programs so you can find the best institutional fit for your unique situation.
+- Institutions with Dual Career Programs: Learn about institutions with dual career campus programs so you can find which ones best support your unique situation.

-- Expert Career Advice: Explore HERC’s comprehensive list of articles, books, and links on the dual career topic.
+- Expert Dual Career Advice: Explore a comprehensive list of articles, books, and links on the topic of dual careers.
+Additionally, there are HERC’s original articles, such as “Making the Most of Dual Career Resources.”

-- Career Webinars: Check out HERC’s career webinars for additional advice about preparing your resume/CV and presenting yourself in interviews.
+- General Career Tips and Tools: Check out HERC’s ebooks, articles, and webinars to get advice on preparing your resume/CV and presenting yourself in interviews.

 Assisting dual career couples key to advancing women in academia